 - (a) The hearing of a respondent being held in custody for an alleged violation of an extreme risk protection order must be held within 72 hours after the arrest, unless extended by the court on the motion of the arrested individual or the prosecuting attorney.
 The court must set a reasonable bond pending the hearing unless the court determines that release will not reasonably ensure the safety of the respondent or any other individual(s). - (b) If a respondent is released on bond pending the hearing, the bond may include any condition specified in MCR 6.106(D) necessary to reasonably ensure the safety of the respondent and other individuals, including continued compliance with the extreme risk protection order.
 The release order shall comply with MCL 765.6b. - (c) If the alleged violation is based on a criminal offense that is a basis for a separate criminal prosecution, upon motion of the prosecutor, the court may postpone the hearing for the outcome of that prosecution. - (2) Notify the prosecuting attorney of a contempt proceeding. - (3) Notify the petitioner and the petitioner's attorney, if any, and the law enforcement officer that filed the motion, if applicable, of the contempt proceeding and direct the party to appear at the hearing and give evidence on the charge of contempt. - (G) Prosecution After Arrest.
-If the court holds a contempt proceeding, the prosecuting attorney shall prosecute the proceeding. - (H) The Violation Hearing. - (1) Jury.
+If the court holds a contempt proceeding, the prosecuting attorney mustshall prosecute the proceeding. - (H) The Violation Hearing. - (1) Jury.
 There is no right to a jury trial. - (2) Conduct of the Hearing.
 The respondent has the right to be present at the hearing, to present evidence, and to examine and cross-examine witnesses. - (3) Evidence; Burden of Proof.
 The rules of evidence apply to both criminal and civil contempt proceedings.
 The prosecuting attorney has the burden of proving the respondent's guilt of criminal contempt beyond a reasonable doubt and the respondent's guilt of civil contempt by clear and convincing evidence. - (4) Judicial Findings.
-At the conclusion of the hearing, the court must find the facts specifically, state separately its conclusion of law, and direct entry of the appropriate judgment.
-The court must state its findings and conclusion on the record or in a written opinion made a part of the record.
+At the conclusion of the hearing, the court must find the facts specifically, state separately its conclusion of law, and direct entry of shall, vb. (bef.
+12c) 1.
+Has a duty to; more broadly, is required to "the requester shall send notice" "notice shall be sent".
+This is the mandatory sense that drafters typically intend and that courts typically uphold.
+2. Should (as often interpreted by courts) "all claimants shall request mediation".
+3. May "no person shall enter the building without first signing the roster".
+When a negative word such as not or no precedes shall (as in the example in angled bracket), the word shall often means may.
+What is being negated is permission, not a requirement.
+4. Will (as a future tense verb) "the corporation shall then have a period of 30 days to object".
+5. Is entitled to "the secretary shall be reimbursed for all expenses".
+Only sense 1 is acceptable under strict standards of drafting.